 4. Contacts, references, and networking are important

 The translation process has become an integral part of the business operations of almost every company.
-But it’s hard to find these jobs through advertisements or online job boards.
+However, finding these jobs through advertisements or online job boards is hard.

 With a strong resume and plenty of contacts, you’re more likely to find success.

 Once you become a freelance translator, work to improve your connections.
-You will be better off in the long run if you have more references.
+Having more references will benefit you in the long run.

 You can do this by creating an online profile on job portals.
 In addition, business networking websites such as LinkedIn can also help you connect with recruiters and HR.